Bill McColl: Life after football

-Family and legacy
+Personal life and death

-McColl married the former Barbara Blanche Bird at Beverly Hills, California in December 1953, and the couple returned to make a home in Chicago.
-They currently reside in San Diego where they have lived since 1983.
+McColl married the former Barbara Blanche Bird at Beverly Hills, California, in December 1953, and the couple returned to make a home in Chicago.
+They resided in San Diego where they lived from 1983 onwards.
 The pair would raise six children, two of whom — Duncan McColl and Milt McColl — would also play football at Stanford.
 Duncan and Bill McColl are the only father-son All-America football combination in Stanford history.
 Duncan and Milt both went on to the NFL.